Reading Time: 17 minutes

 Nearby City: Bend, Oregon (25 mi)

-Located 50 miles East of Salem, Oregon, and impounded by Detroit Dam, Detroit lake is a reservoir spread over 1,400 hectares.
-The lake was created by the damming of the North Santiam River and is adjacent to Oregon Route 22 near Detroit city.
+Located 50 miles East of Salem, Oregon, and impounded by Detroit Dam, Detroit Lake is a reservoir spreading over 1,400 hectares.
+This Oregon lake was created by the damming of the North Santiam River and is adjacent to Oregon Route 22 near Detroit city.

-Detroit lake is a popular destination to enjoy year-round fishing, boating, swimming, and camping.
+Detroit Lake is also among the popular Eastern Oregon lakes to enjoy year-round fishing, boating, swimming, and camping.
 Moreover, seven different campgrounds are surrounding the lake.
-Detroit Lake State Park and Mongold State Park are the main attractions on the north side of the lake.
-Both parks offer boating, fishing, and swimming, but Mongold State park is only for day use.
+Detroit Lake State Park and Mongold State Park are also the main attractions on the north side of the lake as the best lakes to visit in Oregon.
+Both parks offer boating, fishing, and swimming, but Mongold State Park is only for day use.

 Best time to visit: May 21st to September 30th